 In my previous posting, I talked about how it is hard for many websites to take things to the next level, in terms of increasing sales and profits.
 Most websites, assuming they are able to stay in business for a few years, reach a plateau where they are making money, but it is just enough to make it worth it for the owner to keep the business running.
 Nobody is getting rich from it.
 Most of the time, I have not been able to figure out any good way make websites grow past this point.

 But, one solution is to not worry about that problem, and instead focus on creating or buying new websites.
+To do this, consequently expanding your business, you may want to consider small business loans florida to help get the finances needed for this.
 For example, years ago my mother started a clothing directory website.
 She put a huge amount of work into creating the content for it, and I helped with the technical end of it.
 Soon after its launch she launched a related directory, and ever since, they have been making a profit of around $300/month combined .
 This was actually much higher than I expected, but it is still is not a lot considering the many hours each month she spends on it.
 Despite various changes she has made to the 2 sites over the years, income has not increased any.
 Realistically, I don’t think there is anything she can do to take it to the next level.

 But, somebody with more time, energy, and ambition might look at her directories just as a successful starting point, and decide that if they built 20 directories like her initial ones, they would then be making $3000/month instead of only $300/month.
 Once you are running 2 directories, it might not be that much harder to run 20 of them.
 My mother would say this would be impossible for her, as she barely has enough time to run the ones she has now, and that to run 20 of them the quality of their content would have to suffer drastically.
 But, I would argue that after her initial work to create her 2 sites, they might make just as much money if she did the bare minimum amount of work on them.
 I have not always found that putting a lot of work into maintaining and improving a site leads to making more money from the site.